nathanlytang/AddressBook/README.md

 ## Current Known Bugs
 1. If only numbers are entered into the dialog boxes, they cannot be deleted with the delete button/function.
 They can only be deleted via the CSV file.
 Letters or symbols in combination with numbers will work fine.
+2. Clicking cancel when adding or editing will return a NoneType object, causing an error in the spreadsheet.